Key Takeaway

 How Your Body Processes Mounjaro

 Tirzepatide is designed to persist in the body far longer than the natural hormones it mimics.
 Natural GIP and GLP-1 are broken down within minutes by enzymes like DPP-4.
 Tirzepatide resists this rapid degradation through structural modifications, including a C-20 fatty diacid chain that binds tightly to albumin in the bloodstream.
 This albumin binding creates a slow-release reservoir that extends the drug's activity.
+For a complete cost breakdown, see our compare tirzepatide pharmacies.

 The drug is ultimately eliminated through proteolysis, the same general process your body uses to break down all proteins and peptides.
 The fragments are excreted through both urine and feces.
-Because clearance does not depend heavily on specific liver enzymes or kidney filtration, tirzepatide's half-life remains consistent across patients with varying organ function.
+Because clearance doesn't depend heavily on specific liver enzymes or kidney filtration, tirzepatide's half-life remains consistent across patients with varying organ function.

 Implications for Diabetes Management